rblades/dhworkbook_master/docs/introduction/crafting-digital-history.md

 4. The next screen presents you with a number of options.
 Leave these set to their defaults.
 For 'location', leave this blank (you want to leave the directory option blank).
 That tells the installtron to put Wordpress at your-domain.ca .
 (When/if you install other pieces of software, you'd change this variable so that the new software doesn't overwrite this software!)
 5. Further down the page, under 'settings', you need to change 'administrator username', 'administrator password', 'web site title', 'website tagline'. **this is the username and password to actually do things with your blog, and the name of your blog itself**.
 Leave everything else alone.
 6. Click Install!
-7. Once it's done, the installer will remind you of the url to your site, and the url to the blog's dashboard (where you go to write posts, make changes to the look and feel of the site).
+7. Once it's done, the installer will remind you of the URL to your site, and the URL to the blog's dashboard (where you go to write posts, make changes to the look and feel of the site).
 Open these in a new browser window, and bookmark them.
-To login to your blog, remember to go to the dashboard URL (eg. http://your-domain.ca/wp-admin), enter your blog administrator username and password.
+To login to your blog, remember to go to the dashboard URL (eg. `http://your-domain.ca/wp-admin`), enter your blog administrator username and password.

 You can close the cPanel webpage now (log out first).